 - Sunday: Super Sunday (4 dives) supplement to pay for locally extra dives: 1,600 Baht paid locally

-Guideline Equipment Rental Prices - payable in resort per day:
+Guideline Equipment Rental Prices - payable in resort per day (prices shown are an indication only, and are subject to change):

 - Regulator: 350 Baht